Hansmu/css-udemy/Readme.md

 A lot of places are designing websites mobile first nowadays.
 That is first they check that the website fits the mobile device and then that it fits desktop.

+If you're trying to decide what breakpoints to target, then you can take a look at the most common devices and use the breakpoints from there.
+When adding media queries, they usually go to the bottom of the CSS files so they'd be easier to find.